himanshupathak95/Event-Scheduler-DApp/README.md

 > The Application is MIT Licensed

 # About
 Event Scheduler DApp, as the name suggests is an application to schedule, organize and plan your events without them being centralized.
+You can add your events and initially they will be marked as 'Incomplete event' but when you check the box, they will be marked as 'Completed event'.
+Completed events can again be marked as 'Incomplete' by unchecking the box, adding them back in the 'Incomplete events' list.
+You get a lot of flexibility in this regard.
 Decentralization as we know is the next step of technological advancement involving tons of advantages and improved efficiency.
 This is a simple implementation and portrayal of its capabilities.